alexkulpe/alexkulpe.github.io/_pages/about.md

 Announcement and News
 ======

+* I will be at the MCQST Summer School 2026 in Sonthofen.
+You can meet me there!
 * Since our chair relocates to LMU Munich, I will move to Munich in April 2026.
 * I will be at STOC'25 in Prague 🇨🇿 (23.06.2025 - 27.06.2025).
 You can meet me there!
 * I will be at QIP'25 in Raleigh 🇺🇸 (22.02.2025 - 28.02.2025).
 You can meet me there!